apache/tvm-site/_posts/2020-07-15-how-to-bring-your-own-codegen-to-tvm.md

 ### 2. Graph Transformation
 The second step is to transform and optimize the graph based on the annotations.
 Specifically, BYOC performs the following transformations.

 **2.1: Merge compiler region**: As can be seen in Figure 2, we now have many "regions" in the graph that can be offloaded to your accelerator, but some of them can actually be merged to reduce the data transfer and kernel launching overhead.
-Accordingly, step 2.1 performs greedy algorithm to merge those regions as many as possible while guaranteeing the functional correctness.
+Accordingly, step 2.1 uses a greedy algorithm to merge as many of those regions as possible while guaranteeing the functional correctness.
 The result is depicted in Figure 3.

 {:center: style="text-align: center"}
 ![After Merging Compiler Regions](/images/bring-your-own-codegen/after_merging_regions.png){: width="50%"}